kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 However, in a deletion of a federated resource, this operation is considered completed when the resource does not exist on any of the allocated clusters.

-### Controller Resource Status

-The control-plane periodically queries the kubefed cluster daemons to be aware of the status of the federated resources on each cluster.
-Note that this status differs from the propagation status and is oriented to report issues on the federated resources.

-To reduce the load of this periodic reconcile loop that updates the status of the federated resources, the control-plane requests from the daemons the `notready` resources.
+This approach assumes the control-plane polls the status of the `notready` federated resources from the kubefed clusters using an endpoint exposed by the daemons.

-### Other Main Reconciliation Loops

-For the `ServiceDNSRecord` controller, Kubefed `v2` should omit this functionality and rely on other solutions such as service meshes.
-The purpose of Kubefed should be to ultimately federate resources across clusters.
-Another option is to expose an additional endpoint in the daemons to be aware of the `serviceDNS`, therefore the control-plane does not need to create remote `Informer` against all the kubefed clusters.

-The future of `ServiceDNSRecord` controller is something to decide with the community.
-It goes one step beyond by dealing with networking considerations when talking to apps deployed across clusters.

-On the other hand, the controllers in charge of the scheduler preferences remains as part of the control-plane.
-The enforcement of these preferences rely on the control-plane and daemons, so nothing would change there.

-The rest of kubefed cluster related operations would be managed by controllers in the control-plane.
+However there is another alternative that was not presented yet in this document.
+The daemons could alternatively have `write` permissions to save the status of their federated resources to keep the state up-to-date for each resource.

 ### Kubefed Security Concerns

 With this new approach, the kubefed daemon only exposes read permissions to ensure the reconciliation of the current status of the federated resources.
+Likewise the daemons require a read access to the federated types in the control-plane cluster to list the available federated types and watch the resources that have to be federated on each cluster.
 This differs from the current architecture where the control-plane has write access to the kubefed clusters.

-A difference is the `control-plane` and `kubefed daemons` which need to communicate between themselves.
+Consequently the `control-plane` and `kubefed daemons` need to communicate between themselves.
-We need to define which kind of the communication is necessary based on the chosen option among the defined alternatives.
-However, if a bi-directional communication is required, I believe a good approach would be to follow the [SPIFEE Trust domain federation](https://docs.google.com/document/d/1OC9nI2W04oghhbEDJpKdIUIw-G23YzWeHZxwGLIkB8k/edit) approach.
+A bi-directional communication is required, consequently a secure trust communication should be established between the control-plane and daemons.
+In the future, a good solution would be to follow the [SPIFEE Trust domain federation](https://docs.google.com/document/d/1OC9nI2W04oghhbEDJpKdIUIw-G23YzWeHZxwGLIkB8k/edit) approach.
 To federate identity and trust, you must exchange the trust bundles between the `control-plane` and `kubefed daemon` of each cluster.